Input-BDF/SARS_CoV_2_Contact_Registration/README.md

 https://github.com/schmich/instascan thx a lot, nice work done dude

 ## Disclaimer
 I absolutely do not take over any responsibility for the correctness of imprint and gprd.
-If there is something wrong ... let me now
+If there is something wrong ... let me know